svrooij/wp-geocoded-posts/geocoded-posts/readme.txt

 Or download it right from [Github](https://github.com/svrooij/wp-geocoded-posts/releases) and copy the `geocoded-posts` directory to `wp-content/plugins/`.

 == Changelog ==

+= 0.0.5 =
+* Setting 'geo_public' to 1 when a post comes in through wordpress.com
+* If you add a location it is set to public by default.

 = 0.0.4 =
 * Automatically create (and restore) backup location, in case the mobile app updates the location to 0,0.